GT-RAIL/rms/README.md

 The RMS has been tested and developed on Ubuntu 14.04 and Ubuntu 12.04.

+Note that your default username and password are the following:
+* Username: admin
+* Password: myremotelab

 ### Build
 Checkout [utils/README.md](utils/README.md) for details on building if you are contributing code.